timmyjose-compilers/tam-java/docs/tam_specification.md

   * The return address of the instruction immediately following the call instruction that activated this routine.

+  * Local data.

+The first three components listed above are referred to as the "link data".

 There are 16 registers in the TAM architecture, each with its dedicated purpose:

 Register   Mnemonic     Name                         Behaviour